lnakata/sdf-docs/getting-started.md

 ?> How do we define what a group is?

-For long term storage of data, we recommend that users keep data under $GROUP storage.
-This is tuned for large datasets and shared colloration efforts where it may be necessary to share data within a group of researchers.
+For long term data retention, users should keep data within $GROUP storage (smaller, non-shared data might be kept in $HOME). $GROUP is tuned for large datasets and shared collaboration efforts where it may be necessary to share data among a group of researchers.
 Due to the volume of data we expect, we enforce a [quota] on the group space.
 Users may be members of numerous different groups/experiments and therefore have access to numerous different junctions/paths for different groups/experiments.

 When you [purchase extra storage](resources-and-allocations?id=storage-1) you will primarily be adding space to $GROUP.